cmmoran/apimodelgen/README.md

 ## Output

 Running `apimodelgen init` renders the generated code to the configured output path, creating the directory if necessary.
 DTO structs are derived from your input types, and patch structs are synthesized by pointerizing fields or wrapping slices so partial updates can be expressed.

+`apimodelgen snapshot` uses the same parsing options but writes generated code to a versioned folder inside `.apimodelgen/snapshots/`.
+Each run updates `.apimodelgen/manifest.yaml` to record the current and previous versions and the generated file paths, enabling `apimodelgen snapshot list` to enumerate entries and `apimodelgen snapshot diff` to compare the latest two snapshots.